Shivani Kataria: Early life

 Shivani was born in Haryana, and raised in Gurugram where she attended DAV Public School.
 She started swimming at 6 at a summer camp at Baba Gang Nath Swimming Centre near her house.
 Her parents were supportive.
 She started competing in district level events under her first coach Mr. Yadav and won the bronze medal at CBSE nationals in Gujarat.
 In 2012, she decided to become a professional swimmer and started swimming two hours in the morning and two in the evening along with an hour of core exercises during the day.
+She earned her Bachelor’s degree in History from Hansraj College, Delhi.

 Career

 Shivani finished sixth in the 200m freestyle at the 2013 Asian Youth Championships and won a gold medal at the 2016 South Asian Games.
 In 2015, she trained for a year at the FINA camp at Thyanpura in Phuket, Thailand, where she swam three times a day.
 She clocked 2:04:00 in that camp and was closest to a time slot level, called the B Cut.